typisttech/sunny/README.txt

 == Description ==

 Sunny automatically clears CloudFlare cache.
-And, manage your CloudFlare settings within WordPress.
+And, manage your CloudFlare settings within WordPress (Comming Soon).

+= How does Sunny different from CloudFlare's [offical plugin](https://wordpress.org/plugins/cloudflare/)? =

+At the time of writting, CloudFlare's [offical plugin](https://wordpress.org/plugins/cloudflare/) doesn't purge anything for WordPress.
+It provides the real IP of your visitors and notify CloudFlare when you marking an IP as SPAM.
+However, it does not include a way to clear the cache or make adjustments to how it works.
+Here comes Sunny!
+Sunny focus on cache purging.

 Features: